What Causes Chin Wrinkles and How to Soften Them

 The chin is easy to miss when applying sunscreen.
 Many people focus on the cheeks, forehead, and nose, then blend lightly around the mouth and chin.
 Over time, repeated UV exposure contributes to collagen breakdown, uneven texture, and etched lines.

-This is especially relevant in Babcock Ranch and nearby Southwest Florida communities, where outdoor walking, biking, golf carts, gardening, and water-reflective environments can increase cumulative UV exposure.
+This is especially relevant in Fort Myers and nearby Southwest Florida communities, where outdoor walking, biking, golf carts, gardening, and water-reflective environments can increase cumulative UV exposure.
 Even short daily exposure adds up.

 3. Dehydrated skin and a weakened barrier